James Stewart, 1st Earl of Moray (1501 creation)

 He had homes in Edinburgh, Balnageith near Forres, Elgin and Darnaway Castle.
 He wrote a will in June 1540, when he was planning to travel to France for the sake of his health.
+He was involved in keeping Tantallon Castle in 1542 and was paid £100 Scots for his expenses.

 Family

 James Stewart married Lady Elizabeth Campbell, daughter of Colin Campbell, 3rd Earl of Argyll and Lady Jean Gordon, in August 1529.
 They had one daughter, Lady Mary Stewart, who married John Stewart, Master of Buchan.
 She obtained a divorce on 12 September 1560 and died childless.

 His widow, Elizabeth Campbell, Countess of Moray, later married John Gordon, 11th Earl of Sutherland, and died around 1548.

 James had an illegitimate son, also called James Stewart, with Marion Stewart, as well as a daughter, Elizabeth Stewart.